For Educators

 Grant Funding

 Various generous donors allow GCV&M to offer limited grant funding to schools that meet certain qualifications.
+Follow this link to see details of grants that are available for the 2025-2026 school year.

 K-12 Teacher Benefits